AdrianFreemantle/the-trench/docs/PLAN.md

   - `system` pool (small SKU, system workloads only).
   - `user` pool (for app workloads later).

 Note: Due to AKS restricted-SKU rules for very small VM sizes and the tight free-tier vCPU quota in this subscription, the initial implementation temporarily runs with a **single** `system` node pool only.
 The `user` pool Terraform resource is commented out and will be reintroduced in a later hardening phase once the subscription is upgraded and larger SKUs are available without hitting quota limits.
+Initial deployment uses a single node pool (cost-optimised).
+System/user node pool split will occur after core platform is functioning.
+Node pool split moved to later phase.

 Also: